elfi-dev/elfi/docs/faq.rst

 See ``elfi.examples`` for tips on how to vectorize simulators and work with ELFI.
-In case you are unable to vectorize your simulator, you can use `elfi.tools.vectorize`_ to mimic vectorized behaviour, though without performance benefits.
+In case you are unable to vectorize your simulator, you can use `elfi.tools.vectorize`_ to mimic vectorized behaviour, though without the performance benefits.

 .. _`elfi.tools.vectorize`: api.html#elfi.tools.vectorize